 - Your university budget code(s) will be charged based on the fund/org you select and routed to the respective financial manager for their review and approval.

 Business Use Only

 Expenses reimbursed by a third party (e.g., government agency or other entity) may be classified as "Business Use."
 Ongoing use of the card for expenses reimbursed by a third party must be initially approved by the Controller's Office.
 Such approval will be granted following one-time verification of the third party arrangement.
 (Please obtain "Third Party Verification

 Any expenses that are not charged against a university budget code or reimbursed by pre-approved third party, and borne by an employee are not considered business use, regardless of their purpose, and therefore is an unallowable use of the JPMorgan Chase card.
-Policy Reminder

-in the event that you inadvertently use your JPMorgan Chase card for a personal charge, you are responsible for making restitution to the university immediately once the error is discovered.
+In the event that you inadvertently use your JPMorgan Chase card for a personal charge, you are responsible for making restitution to the university immediately once the error is discovered.

-in situations when a charge exceeds university guidelines (e.g., meals) the cardholder will reimburse the university for the overage at the time of submission of receipts to the supervisor, attaching a brief explanation to the expense summary.
+In situations when a charge exceeds university guidelines (e.g., meals) the cardholder will reimburse the university for the overage at the time of submission of receipts to the supervisor, attaching a brief explanation to the expense summary.
 Those occurrences should be avoided and infrequent.

 We appreciate your cooperation in implementing these new procedures.
 Please direct any questions to Tom O’Neill

 or Trish St Leger